Tensor train completion: local recovery guarantees via Riemannian optimization: Introduction

 A different approach to matrix completion is to minimize the residual on the sampling set under the rank constraint:

 Unlike \eqref{intro:eq:nuclear_min}, this optimization problem is non-convex and, as a result, can have multiple local minima and saddle points.
-A singular value projection (SVP) algorithm \cite{JainEtAlGuaranteed2010} (also known as iterative hard thresholding \cite{TannerWeiNormalized2013}) was developed as a projected gradient descent method
+A closely related perspective builds upon a geometric fact that the set